guotechfin/KrunoKnego.github.io/_posts/2014-08-30-handling-soap-responses.md

     var_dump($xml); die();
 {% endhighlight %}

-And if would have worked as well.SO
+And if would have worked as well.